Dawn-js/DFRAN/README.md

 CUDA 11.8
 # Datasets

-1. CTRS dataset can be obtained from the following link https://www.kaggle.com/datasets/borain/ctrsd.
+1.CTRS dataset can be obtained from the following link https://www.kaggle.com/datasets/borain/ctrsd.

 2.MVSA is (https://mcrlab.net/research/mvsa-sentiment-analysis-on-multi-view-social-data/).